 I had an amazing week with the students and staff at Heart Lake and in addition to hopefully passing on and instilling some valuable life lessons in the students, they also helped teach me how to be more patient, understanding, attentive and adaptable to different situations.

-I’m looking forward to doing more workshops and presentations like what I did with Heart Lake so if you are interested in finding out more, please visit my Speaking page for all of the information.
+I’m looking forward to doing more workshops and presentations like what I did with Heart Lake so if you are interested in finding out more, please visit my School Assemblies or Frisbee Workshops page for booking information.